Information for Reapplicants

 If you have difficulty answering questions or know that it is difficult for you to communicate well with strangers, you may want to practice interviewing with friends.
 Consider taking a public speaking course to help you overcome anxieties you may experience in an interview situation.

 Applicants who have not been admitted may have their file reviewed by a member of the admissions staff to determine if there are any areas of concern that may be addressed during the reapplication process.
 Requests are addressed on a first-come, first-served basis.
 Only those who have a completed application on file may obtain a review.
-To obtain a file review, you must complete and return this request form.
-The Office of Admissions typically responds to file evaluation requests between March and May.
+To obtain a file review, you must complete this online request form.
+The Office of Admissions typically responds to file evaluation requests between February and May.